How to build a professional development plan for teachers

 Reflecting through these methods can help teachers narrow the focus of their professional development plan to establish SMART goals.

-Step 2: Set SMART goals for professional development
+Step 2: SET SMART goals for professional development

 Once teachers have assessed their skills and identified areas for growth, the next step is to set SMART goals for professional development.